FuzzyBunnys/FusorResearchReading/index.md

 - [Coping with the Complexity of Microprocessor Design at Intel – A CAD History](https://www.researchgate.net/publication/268005718_Coping_with_the_Complexity_of_Microprocessor_Design_at_Intel_-_A_CAD_History)- Multiple Authors - This is a quick overview of how CAD tools at Intel evolved to keep pace with the scope of Moore's Law.
 Interesting lessons about accepting new technologies, standardization and the powers that come with it.
 - [Report on the Loss of the Mars Polar Lander and Deep Space 2 Missions](https://solarsystem.nasa.gov/system/internal_resources/details/original/3338_mpl_report_1.pdf) - JPL Special Review Board - Fascinating read about how communication of knowledge and processes cascaded into the eventual loss of a very expensive space probe in the late 1990s.
 There were numerous opportunities to identify and correct the error, but the structure of communication in the organisation prevented it from ever occurring.
 - [How Do Committees Invent?](https://www.melconway.com/Home/pdf/committees.pdf) - Melvin E Conway - The communication structure of your organisation is mimicked in the products it creates.
 A lovely little paper.
+- [The Vacuum Tube's Power Law](https://vaclavsmil.com/wp-content/uploads/2019/03/February2019.pdf) - Vaclav Smil - Fascinating analogy.
+Maybe Moore's Law is more universal than we think, and it's uniqueness in the modern era is evidence of our stagnation?

 ### Finance